MoltenMuffins/HipsterNotHipster/README.md

 The entirety of the project can be found in the jupyter notebook in this repo.

 ### Problem Statement
-This project attempts to create one class image classifier via transfer learning on top of VGG-Face as a final project submission for the Deep Learning Jump Start Workshop conducted by Red Dragon AI.
+This project attempts to create one class image classifier via transfer learning on top of VGG-Face as a final project submission for the December iteration of the Deep Learning Jump Start Workshop conducted by Red Dragon AI.

 Possible issues:
 *   The prevalence of beards in contemporary hipster culture leads to many of the 'hipster' positive examples showing beards.
 My attempt to mitigate this involves including sufficient examples of non-hipsters with beards (eg. muslim men).